UCLA-CS-131/handbook/playbooks/beginning.md

 **We do *not* suggest forking the previous course website directly**.
 This may seem strange!
 Quickly, here's why:

 1. you will keep an (irrelevant) git history, and may inherit irrelevant files
-2. you won't gain upstream benefits from improvements to [Just the Class](https://github.com/kevinlin1/just-the-class)
+2. you won't gain upstream benefits from improvements to [Just the Class](https://github.com/kevinlin1/just-the-class) (and [Just the Docs](https://just-the-docs.com))

 Instead, the suggested general workflow looks like this: